Written by: Barbora Choi on Thu Apr 03

 I also learned that bars of physical gold are not created equal* (at least for the holders in the Europe vs. those in the US).

-LEGAL TITLE /formal ownership is NEVER determining factor on whether an underlying contract contains a lease or not.
+Legal title /formal ownership is NEVER a single determining factor on whether an underlying contract contains a lease or not.

 ▫️the right to obtain substantively all benefits from use (IFRS 16.
 B21-B23) and